 My current “headshots” or publicity images, for use in articles, press releases, or in creating your own posters or other printed materials for your event.
 There are a variety of them so you can choose whichever one(s) work best for your particular purposes.
 They’re all PNG images in 8″x10″ dimensions (1200×1500 pixels).
 Feel free to crop as needed.

 My logo for use in creating your own posters, banners, or other publicity materials.
 Available in two versions; either a high-contrast black & white, or a more “photograph” looking textured version.
 Both versions are PNG images and are 6000 by 3111 pixels.

 This is my “biography,” which is basically a one-page description of who I am and what I do, to give people an idea of what to expect with my show.
 This can be used in newsletters, invitations, Facebook event page descriptions, as a basis for press release articles, etc.

 My current “preview video” if you need to use it for whatever reason (for example, some clubs play video reels of “upcoming shows”).
 You can also use a video-editing program to overlay your event’s info (where there’s not already-existing text on the screen, of course), and then upload it on your own social-networking sites to spread the word.
-A couple options available; either a short-and-sweet teaser that’s 26 seconds, or the full version which is 6 minutes 42 seconds.
-Both are in MP4 format.
-You probably don’t want to download these files over your mobile network; the small one is 76.2 MB and the large one is 1.18 GB (both 1920×1080 resolution).
+A couple options available; either a short-and-sweet teaser that’s 26 seconds (14 MB), or the full version which is 6 minutes 42 seconds (247 MB).
+Both are in MP4 format and in 1920×1080 resolution.